-If the independent script consultant’s primary feature film feedback service is under the $100 mark for a standard 4 pages of notes, that should set your spider senses tingling.
+If the independent script consultant’s primary feature film feedback service is under the $100 mark for standard 4+ pages of script coverage, that should set your spider senses tingling.

 2. Vague, Missing-in-Action Biography

-Anonymous script doctoring – the type which has seen Joss Whedon’s invisible fingerprints over many a Hollywood blockbuster – usually comes after a professional establishes themselves with the major players, and not before – a reluctance to name companies worked for or credentials should sound a warning.
+Anonymous script doctoring – the type which has seen Joss Whedon’s invisible fingerprints over many a Hollywood blockbuster – usually comes after a professional establishes themselves with the major players, and not before.

 3. Yesterday’s News